Properties of metals

 conductors of thermal energy because energy is transferred by the kinetic

 properties of metals

-This strong bonding generally results
+The strong metallic bonding generally results

 in dense, strong materials with high melting and boiling points.

-Metals are good conductors of electricity because
+Metals are good conductors of electricity

 Metals are also good conductors of heat.